ivy-woo/TextPredictionApp/README.md

 ---------------------------------
 #### Presentation Slide

-Additionally, a short presentation slide of the app can be found on the Rpub page here.
+Additionally, a short presentation slide of the app can be found on the RPubs page [here](https://rpubs.com/ivywoo/726663).